ministryofjustice/analytical-platform-image-build-template/README.md

 ### Dockerfile

-make sure to add your own build logic to the bottom of the `Dockerfile`.
+Make sure to add your own build logic to the bottom of the `Dockerfile`.

 ### Tests

 > [!NOTE]
 > No application testing has been added to this template, this is to be implemented by the developer as required.

-please make sure to add any additional container structure tests needed to the `container-structure-test.yml`.
+Please make sure to add any additional container structure tests needed to the `container-structure-test.yml`.